Gym Class Heroes: 2002–2005: The Papercut EP, The Papercut Chronicles, and Bonacci's and Geise's departure

 In 2003 the band recorded the album The Papercut Chronicles while on tour.
 The members were not even finished working on the album, as it caught the attention of Fall Out Boy's bassist Pete Wentz, who signed the group to his offspring Fueled By Ramen label, Decaydance Records.
 At this time, guitarist Milo Bonacci (who went on to form Ra Ra Riot) parted ways with the band and was replaced with current guitarist Disashi Lumumba-Kasongo (brother of the rapper Sammus), who was attending Cornell University at the time.
 On the first day the band began to rehearse with Lumumba-Kasongo, "Cupid's Chokehold" was written, which would become the album's first single.
 McGinley recalled, "We just had intentions of working him in on old songs, but we ended up jamming on this Supertramp thing for a minute and got carried away and wrote a song."
 The group released the four-song Papercut Chronicles EP before finally releasing The Papercut Chronicles in February 2005.
 After Eric Roberts replaced Ryan Geise on bass, the group toured constantly throughout 2005, appearing at the year's SXSW, The Bamboozle, and Warped Tour festivals.
-Music videos were filmed for the songs "Taxi Driver" and "yes".
+They filmed a music video for the song "Taxi Driver."